St.Pauli Landing Bridges

 To the underworld

-On the height Baumwall is a small building, which people often walk past, it is a small, rather inconspicuous building, but with a historical background.
+On the height of Baumwall subway station, there is a small building, which people often walk past.
+It is a small, rather inconspicuous building, but with a historical background.
 It is a so-called Sieleinstiegs-Häuschen and belongs to the sewage system of the city of Hamburg.

 The water supply in Hamburg was the first modern water supply and disposal on the European continent.
 Its creation was due to the Great Fire in the Old Town of Hamburg in 1842, which destroyed a third of the inner city.
 The completely inadequate supply of water for fire-fighting contributed significantly to the extent of the destruction.
 In the same year, therefore, the construction of an effective fire-fighting water supply system and an advanced water supply and sewerage system began step by step.
 The extensive construction work was completed in 1848.
 The original pipeline and pipe network grew continuously and is still partly in operation